Heats up quickly

 Material: Sleek and light

-The kettle’s body is made of glass, and the base and the handle are made of BPA-free plastic.
+The kettle’s body is made of glass, and the base and the handle are made of plastic.
 Plus, there are some tasteful stainless steel accents on the lid and the bottom that really give the kettle a sleek look.

 Overall, the kettle is pretty lightweight—we actually felt that it was a bit on the flimsy side.
 However, if you treat it with care (especially the lid), we think it’ll treat you well in return.